Swung0x48/KeyboardLatencyTester/README.md

 | D3D12 | Win32 | Supported, w/ binary | For Windows |
 | OpenGL | glfw | Supported, w/o binary | Mainly for Linux.
 (Linux folks can figure out how to compile it right?)
 | Metal | glfw | Supported, w/o binary | For macOS |

+# Future plans

+- Alternatively use [libusb](https://github.com/libusb/libusb) as input backend.
+(For accurately measure latencies directly from USB controller, and identify latencies from windowing systems/compositors)